awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Cloud_Formation_Modules.md

 4. Choose **Replace current template** and **Upload a template file** and upload the updated main.yaml file.
 Click **Next** and continue through to deployment same as you did before.
 ![Images/Update_replace.png](/Cost/300_Optimization_Data_Collection/Images/Update_replace.png)

-5. If need to add the IAM Policy to the IAM Roles created in section 2, then follow the same process.
+5. To add the IAM Policy rule to the IAM Roles created in section 2, then go to your management account.

+6. In either your Management.yaml or optimisation_read_only_role.yaml files (depending on the module) copy the permissions and to the Management-Account-permissions section under actions e.g.

+        - PolicyName: "Management-Account-permissions"
+          PolicyDocument:
+            Version: "2012-10-17"
+            Statement:
+              - Effect: "Allow"
+                Action:
+                  - "ce:GetRightsizingRecommendation"
+                  - "organizations:ListAccounts"
+                  - "organizations:ListCreateAccountStatus"
+                  - "organizations:DescribeOrganization"
+                  - "organizations:ListTagsForResource"
+                  - ***ADD IN HERE***
+                Resource: "*"

+7. In the console follow the same process as above to update your cloudformation stack.

 ## Pre-made modules

 {{%expand "RightSize Recommendations" %}}